meineke/bootcamp-messy-data/data/README.md

 **DrekBeach/daily_summaries_drekb** - an amalgamation of the previous two datasets, showing a given day's predicted e-coli and measured, as well as the most severe swim restriction that took place that day

-**MWRD/lock_openings** - list of lock openings that reserve the flow of water into Lake Michigan.
+**MWRD/lock_openings** - list of lock openings that reverse the flow of water into Lake Michigan.
 Provides the millions of gallons that flowed into the lake during the listed time periods.
 Includes both gate and lock reversals.